arlac77/repository-provider/README.md

 ### environmentOptions

-known mapping from environment variable to options
+Known mapping from environment variable to options

 Returns **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** with the mapping of environmentvaraible names to option keys